johnwilldonicely/LDAS/README.md

 - dos2unix - required for correcting DOS-style line-breaks
 - gs - ghostscript - essential for dealing with LDAS graphics
 - nano - simple text editor - used for showing manuals
+- evince - for viewing LDAS postscript reports

-#### Optional (most functionality does not require these)
+### Optional (most functionality does not require these)

+#### pandoc
-- pandoc - document converter, used for creating manuals
+	- document converter, used for creating manuals
 	- determine the actual version by refrring to the pandoc download page: https://github.com/jgm/pandoc/releases
 ```
+	Ubuntu:
+		$ sudo apt install pandoc -y

+	Other distros:
 		$ version=2.9.1.1
 		$ tarname="pandoc-"$version"-linux-amd64.tar.gz"
 		$ dest=/opt/pandoc/